GoogleChrome/web.dev/src/site/content/en/fast/incorporate-performance-budgets-into-your-build-tools/index.md

   </figcaption>
 </figure>

 Lighthouse Bot runs an audit after you deploy a site to staging server.
-In `.travis.yml` set budgets for particular Lighthouse categories by using the `--perf`, `--a11y`, `--bp`, `--seo` or `--pwa` options.
-Aim to stay in the green zone with a performance score of at least 90.
+In `.travis.yml` set budgets for particular Lighthouse categories with `--perf`, `--a11y`, `--bp`, `--seo` or `--pwa` options.
+Aim to stay in the green zone with scores of at least 90.

 <pre class="prettyprint">
 after_success: